-Given that 30% of victims are at risk of a self-destructing patter, and 30% of repeating a violent pattern, more than 3,000 sexually abused children in need of resilience therapy could not be helped in their emotional reconstruction, and have their future compromised.
+As 30% of victims are at risk of a self-destructing pattern, and 30% of repeating a violent pattern, this means that more than 3,000 sexually abused children in need of resilience therapy are not being helped in their emotional reconstruction.

 The 2020 European study evaluated the economic impact of violence against minors at around 4% of the annual GDP per country.
 The European Report on Preventing Child Maltreatment of the World Health Organisation (WHO) revealed that 18 million children are victims of sexual abuse in Europe.